shinji-san/LuhnDotNet/README.md

 }
 ```

-### ISBN-10 Validation with Mod11
+### ISBN-10 Validation with Modulo 11
-The `LuhnDotNet` library can be used to validate an ISBN-10 number using the Mod11 algorithm.
-The ISBN-10 is a 10-digit number, and the last digit is a check digit calculated using the Mod11 algorithm.
+The `LuhnDotNet` library can be used to validate an ISBN-10 number using the Modulo 11 algorithm.
+The ISBN-10 is a 10-digit number, and the last digit is a check digit calculated using the Modulo 11 algorithm.
 Here is an example of how to validate an ISBN-10 number using the `LuhnDotNet` library:

 ```csharp